Our Constitution Was Made Only for a Moral and Religious People

 Because We have no Government armed with Power capable of contending with human Passions unbridled by morality and Religion.
 Avarice, Ambition, Revenge or Gallantry, would break the strongest Cords of our Constitution as a Whale goes through a Net.
 Our Constitution was made only for a moral and religious people.
 It is wholly inadequate to the government of any other.

-But are we still a moral and religious people?
-In “The Real American Founding: A Conversation,” professors of politics David Azerrad and Thomas West help us answer that question.
+Would John Adams think that Americans today are still “a moral and religious people” in the way that he meant it in 1798?
+In “The Real American Founding: A Conversation,” professors of politics David Azerrad and Thomas West give their perspective on that question.

-In the fifth lecture of that course, titled “Morality and Virtue,” professors Azerrad and West discuss the fact that government always legislates morality, but what that morality consists of depends on the beliefs of those who make the laws.
-The nature of the legislative power is to tell people what they can and cannot do, what is right and wrong.
+In the fifth lecture of that course, professors Azerrad and West discuss the idea that government always legislates morality, but what that morality consists of depends on the beliefs of those who make the laws.
+The nature of legislative power is to dictate to people what they can and cannot do.

 For example, in Washington’s Farewell Address, he advises that

-Professor Azerrad points out that America’s “elites”—those in positions of authority—have abandoned the Founders’ belief that Christianity ought to be encouraged to flourish in America.
-He observes that
+Professor Azerrad believes that America’s elites—those in positions of authority—have abandoned the Founders’ belief that Christianity ought to be encouraged to flourish in America.
+He claims,

-the consensus elite view is that religion—and Christianity in particular—is dangerous.
+The consensus elite view is that religion—and Christianity in particular—is dangerous.
 You shouldn’t talk about it; you shouldn’t subsidize it.
-Whereas the secular religions of the age—feminism, critical race theory, sexual liberation, transgenderism—they get subsidized, promoted, pushed everywhere.
+Whereas the secular religions of the age get subsidized, promoted, and pushed everywhere.

-They wanted to get people away from the idea that somehow or other property rights are to be respected and defended, in order to justify the new orientation towards property, which is redistribution—to governments, to groups that government designates as disadvantaged.
-And the same thing is true with regard to sex and sexual liberation.
-As that becomes more and more important to the elites of our society, in the ’40s and ’50s and ’60s, then Christianity came to be seen as the enemy. . . .
-“Thou shall not commit adultery.”
-It’s a principle that had to be overturned in order to justify the sexual revolution.
+They wanted to get people away from the idea that somehow or other property rights are to be respected and defended, in order to justify the new orientation towards property. . . .
+As that becomes more and more important to the elites of our society, in the ’40s and ’50s and ’60s, then Christianity came to be seen as the enemy.